choripan-systems/Documentation/nobleComp/App-Install-On-Windows.md

 # 3. Install the noBLE Companion app

 The nobleComp app is distributed as a ZIP file with the name "nobleComp-YY-MM-DD.zip", where YY-MM-DD indicates the version number.
-Once you unzip the file, use the PowerShell terminal to go to the folder "nobleComp-YY-MM-DD" where the files were extracted, and run the following command to ensure the app was properly installed:
+Once you unzip the file, use the PowerShell terminal to go to the folder "nobleComp-YY-MM-DD" where the files were extracted, and run the following shell command to ensure the app was properly installed:

 ```
 python .\nobleComp.py --version